mirelleg/mirelleg-personal-website/readme.txt

     - semantic HTML tag (footer)
     - Font Awesome Icon (linkedin)

+    + I also created my own backgrounds on Canva that fit my vision for that corresponding page

 (b) CSS features
     - modified padding and margins to indent content and enhance readability
     - modified link, text color or other colors to be visually appealing (the palette shades inspired by a Paletton palette creater [link at bottom])